Altinn/altinn-studio-docs/content/app/development/ux/pages/_index.en.md

 The recommended approach as long as there is a need to set it up manually, is to use the ui-editor in Altinn Studio to add all components to `FormLayout.json`, and then copy them to their respective layout files, one for each page you want. `FormLayout.json` can either be renamed under the `layouts` folder or be deleted.

 _Note: `FormLayout.json` must either be moved (can be renamed) into the `layouts` folder, or be deleted.
-If you have the old `FormLayout.json` file under the `App/ui` folder as it was, only this one will be used and all files under the `App/ui/layouts` folder will be ignorered._
+If you have the old `FormLayout.json` file under the `App/ui` folder as it was, only this one will be used and all files under the `App/ui/layouts` folder will be ignored._

 {{<children>}}